The Trap of Life Insurance Third Pillar

 Conclusion

-When I started this article, I knew that life insurance 3a was a bad investment.
+When I started this article, I knew life insurance 3a was a bad investment.
 But after going through the research, I now realize life insurance 3a is a horrible investment!

 There are much better alternatives out there.
 I would not recommend life insurance 3a to anyone.
 Instead, use a great third pillar like finpension (my review here).
 And if you need life insurance, take pure risk insurance instead and continue investing in a good 3a.